haithcockce/learning-stuff/training/c/intro-to-c.md

    - `x ^ y` x bitwise exclusive or with y, 1001 ^ 0101 => 1100
    - `~x` bitwise negation of x, ~1001 => 0110
    - `x >> y`/`x << y` bitshift x right/left by y amount of bits, 0101 >> 2 => 0001, 0101 << 2 => 0100

+      - For unsigned values, right shifting pads with 0's since we do not care about the negative or positive value
+      - For signed values, right shifting pads with the value of the left-most bit to preserve the sign (pad with 0's if positive, pad with 1's if negative)

+- Negative values are denoted by the left most bit being set to 1.
+If the value is unsigned, then the number does not have a negative sign regardless of the left most bit.

+### C "Types" and Implications

+- Types only define how many bytes are used to represent the value and how to interpret the value.
+For example, a variable may be of type `int`, it can be interpreted as a letter, a decimal value, just the bits itself, etc without changing the value itself.
+- Because the types define the amount of bytes used to represent the values, the sizes are static and remain unchanged.
+Likewise, the limits of the values are dependent on how many bits can be used to represent that number.
+For example, `char` is typically a single byte and can thus only represent 0 to 255 (unsigned) or -128 to 127 (signed)
+- _Overflow_ / _Underflow_ when modifications to the values hit a limit and wrap around to the other limit.

+   - Overflow example: An unsigned char has an upper limit of 255, represented as 11111111.
+Adding 1 to this would cause the number to overflow to 00000000.
+Without the limits, the number would equal 100000000, but this requires 9 bit to represent the value.
+The additional 1 is dropped due to the limitations.
+   - Underflow example: similarly, with an unsigned char whose value is 00000000, if 1 is subtracted from it, this would cause the value to become 11111111

+## Pointers

+- When something is in memory, that thing resides within a specific location of memory.
+That specific location can be described with an address.

+   - Humans use addresses to describe where we live.
+276 Example Ln.
+Townsville, California, 50505 for example.

+- _Pointer_ is an address that references something in memory.

+   - The 276 Example Ln. address would be a pointer to someone's house

+- _Dereference_ Means to go to the location in memory described by a pointer and use the contents therein.

+   - Dereferencing the 276 Example Ln. address would mean traveling to that house and going inside

+- Pointers are nothing more than addresses which are just numbers (typically in hexadecimal) that can be manipulated like any other number.
+Pointers can thus be modified to point to different areas of memory!

+   - We can increment 276 Example Ln. by + 2 which gives 278 Example Ln., the neighbor to 276!